rows/hiring/job descriptions/Technial Support Specialist - (North America).md

 # Your role

 We are hiring a Technical Support Specialist (North America) as a remote position.
 Your mission is to make our users in the U.S. and Canada successful by helping them build their spreadsheets and by teaching them Rows.
+You will work as part of a small but growing team of spreadsheet nerds who are excited to turn Rows users into heroes.

-You will get a front-row seat taking a company from 0 to 1.
-You will do most things founders do, from the simple (booking and running a meeting) to the complex (a rebrand).
-You'll directly work with most managers and get exposure to fundraising.
-You will also get to know all parts of a tech organization, from engineering and product to marketing and sales.
-After 2 years, we'll speak about what next challenge is best for you - either at Rows or potentially starting your own company.
+Your core work hours will be from 8am-5pm PST / 11am-8pm EST.

 # Your responsibilities

-* Be the extended hand of the founders inside the company, and help founders be more productive in topics big and small.
+* Help
 * Work with team leaders and functions to ensure clear objectives, priorities and results for the entire organization.
 * Ensure team statuses are asynchronous and lean, and run major cross-team statuses (monthly).
 * Ensure meetings are impactful and always have clearly documented decisions and next steps, in all teams.